 - If you have an acquired taste for beer, then you will certainly love living here.
 Raliegh is home to the biggest beer garden in the world, with 350 unique flavors of beer at its disposal.
 Therefore, you can sample some of the best craft beers in the state.

 - Raleigh is not necessarily the nightlife hub of North Carolina.
 It has a very family-oriented feel to it, which comes from its Sothern roots.
-So you can easily go around and enjoy the day with your family.
+So you can quickly go around and enjoy the day with your family.
 However, there are very few nightclubs or activities that would give you a feeling similar to that of other major cities.
 But you can still find plenty of bars and dance clubs.

 - The beach is quite far away.
 If you are someone who lived close to the beach and enjoyed it a lot, then Raleigh might disappoint you.
 If you shoot down the I-40 for about two hours, you will be able to reach the closest beach on the Carolina coastline.